You know that reading fluency is not performance. It's coherence.

 When Rhythm & Phonics Collide

-A child with weak phonemic awareness cannot detect the differences between sounds, but rhythm sharpens perception.
+A child with weak phonemic awareness may struggle to detect the differences between sounds, but rhythm can sharpen auditory perception and phonemic awareness.

 phonemi awaenes